sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ### 9.5 Academic significance

-The Nablla type model offers a unique framework in UI design theory by combining:
+The Sercrod type model offers a unique framework in UI design theory by combining:

 - template primacy
 - attribute-centered semantics